European-XFEL/Karabo/doc/concepts/middle_layer_devices.rst

 considered normal, but logic has been implemented to recover from it.
 It may also be issued if there are known indications that the device is running into an error state.

-Conversely, an error message should be issued if an unforeseen scenario has happend, i.e. there is no logic to recover from this, or if a foreseen error has happend which needs human attention to recover from, e.g. by manual procedures or overrides.
+Conversely, an error message should be issued if an unforeseen scenario has happened, i.e. there is no logic to recover from this, or if a foreseen error has happened which needs human attention to recover from, e.g. by manual procedures or overrides.

 .. warning::